got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 - am130eq, 25 x-cel lx, 9 kellner, 2x barlow omni -

-it was supposed to be clear skies, even according to ecmwf. but there was haze or some thin cloud layer. i first tried the orion nebula but it was washed. that was in the 25, but i dont think the 12 wouldve helped. then i saw the pleiades, still washed out. but i mean, the stars were there, just less popped out, and the middle stars companions were fainter:
+it was supposed to be clear skies, even with ecmwf. but there was haze or some thin cloud layer. i first tried the orion nebula but it was washed. that was in the 25, but i dont think the 12 wouldve helped. then i saw the pleiades, still washed out. the stars were there, just less popped out, and the middle stars companions were fainter.

 next i went to jupiter, still in the 25, looked nice and bright. then i saw it with with the 9 kellner and the 1.5 barlow. i had to spend more time at the eyepiece but i felt details were more clear when there was a bit of a halo:

-also the focuser is messed up, it clicks up and down, i shouldve never tried to mod the focuser, the slop before is preferable to what it is now. anyways next i did sirius, whos light was beautiful. maybe the pup was in the elongation or its an uneven flair...
+also the focuser is messed up, it clicks up and down, i shouldnt have tried to mod the focuser, the slop before was more manageable than this now. anyways next i did sirius, very bright and beautiful light. maybe the pup was in the elongation or its an uneven flair...